-1. To offer a collaborative academy-community practice in design, urban research, building, and art-making that advances in a holistic way, key projects in the neighborhoods;
+1. To offer a collaborative academy-community practice in design, urban research, building, and art-making that addresses in a holistic way, key projects in under served neighborhoods and organizations

-2. To create curricular opportunities for students; providing depth and humanity to their creative education through unique interdisciplinary and community-based experience; and
+2. To create curricular opportunities for students; providing depth and humanity to their creative education through unique interdisciplinary and community-based experience

 3. To advance knowledge in the area of sustainable urban place-making.